-Key Knowledge Point BOK Reference Study Guide Material The application of a deregulated approach to the management of OSH in the organization (the enterprise) ensures the level of prevention and protection is continuously evaluated and maintained through appropriate and timely improvements.
+Key Knowledge Point ВОК Reference Study Guide Material The application of a deregulated approach to the management of OSH in the organization (the enterprise) ensures the level of prevention and protection is continuously evaluated and maintained through appropriate and timely improvements.
 International OSH Theory and Philosophy Howe, Neil (2015) British Safety Council sm.britsafe.org Deregulation Act 'could increase risk of negligence and accidents' The recent changes to the Health and Safety at Work Act 1974 to reduce bureaucracy for the self employed may lead to workers taking unnecessary risks in the workplace, endangering themselves and others.
 The changes to the Health and Safety at Work Act 1974 (HSWA) for self-employed workers pose equal challenges for employers and workers.
 It is likely that some confusion and unintended negligence will occur when individuals aren't able to assess either if the new exemptions affect them; or whether the work they are participating in causes risk of harm to others.
 The government claims these amendments will formally exempt 800,000 people from safety regulation and will save businesses hundreds of thousands of pounds a year in compliance costs.
 This change has been portrayed as a sensible way of relieving the self employed from an unnecessary 'nanny state' legislative and administrative burden, requiring self-employed workers to look after their own health and safety.
-With commercial pressures forcing workers into taking risks to win and retain contracts, the danger is that poor health and safety practices may become contagious, affecting the behavior of other workers on the same wist to protect them jobs.
+With commercial pressures forcing workers into taking risks to win and retain contracts, the danger is that poor health and safety practices may become contagious, affecting the behavior of other workers on the same site, who may feel that they need to work in the same way to protect their jobs.
 Under Section 1 of the Deregulation Act 2015, the government has amended section 3(2) of the HSWA which imposed a general duty on the self-employed to protect themselves and others from risk to their health and safety.
-The revised HSWA now states a duty lies with self-employed workers only when their undertaking is one of a 'prescribed description' such as agriculture, construction, quarrying, mining, offshore work or high-risk chemical sites; or where they carry out an activity which may pose a risk to the health and safety at Work Regulation 10 the 'low-risk' situations, the self-employed person will have no duty to ensure their health and safety including any obligation to carry out a risk assessment under the Management of Health and Safety at Work Regulations 1999.
+The revised HSWA now states a duty lies with self-employed workers only when their undertaking is one of a 'prescribed description' such as agriculture, construction, quarrying, mining, offshore work or high-risk chemical sites; or where they carry out an activity which may pose a risk to the health and Safety at Work Regulation 599.